 Hardware acceleration is used everywhere, from games to graphic design.
 It is more and more important for video encoding, decoding, compressing and editing.
 Even Microsoft plans to add Hardware acceleration support for AV1 video codec to Windows 10 as soon as possible.

-Without GPU acceleration, the decoding and rendering of lengthy, RAW files from high-end cinema cameras, and especially 4K Ultra High Resolution videos are often loaded to the brim with stutters, freezes, glitches...
+Without Hardware acceleration, the decoding and rendering of lengthy, RAW files from high-end cinema cameras, and especially 4K Ultra High Resolution videos are often loaded to the brim with stutters, freezes, glitches...

-In the text, we will explain in details why VideoProc's full GPU acceleration boosts (4K) video encoding, editing and rendering to a great extent.
-But before that, let's learn about the concept, basic knowledge and theory about GPU acceleration.
+In the text, we will explain in details why VideoProc's full Hardware acceleration boosts (4K) video encoding, editing and rendering to a great extent.
+But before that, let's learn about the concept, basic knowledge and theory about hardware and GPU acceleration.